Symbol Sage Sale Banner

 The Tetractys as the Cosmos in Musica Universalis

-This means that according to the Pythagoreans, the Tetractys represented the universal geometric, arithmetic, and musical ratios upon which the entire universe was built.
-And that leads us to the several other interpretations of the Tetractys which lead to it being viewed as the symbol of the Cosmos.
+According to Pythagoreans, the Tetractys embodies the universal geometric, arithmetic, and musical ratios that form the foundation of the universe.
+This belief leads to various interpretations of the Tetractys, ultimately considering it as a symbol of the Cosmos.

 The Tetractys as the Organization of Space